Understanding the Media Library

 Alt text pop-up tool bar screen shot

 Here, you can choose the eye icon to change the alt-text.
-You can also mark the alt-text as "decorative."
+You can also mark the alt-text as decorative.

-Special Reminder: Alt-text is ordinarily set as decorative if the information in the image is redundant.
+Special Reminder: Alt text is ordinarily set as decorative if the information in the image is redundant.
 If the meaning and purpose of an image is already covered within the text that image is embedded in, then there is no need to make screen reader users listen to the same information twice.

 4

-How to add Media to a Basic Page
+How to add Media to a Basic page

-Once you click on the "Insert selected" your image will embed onto your page
+Once you click on the Insert selected button, your image will be embedded on your page

 5